Breathy voice

-Breathy voice (also called murmured voice, whispery voice, soughing and susurration) is a phonation in which the vocal folds vibrate, as they do in normal (modal) voicing, but are adjusted to let more air escape which produces a sighing-like sound.
-A simple breathy phonation, /[ɦ]/ (not actually a fricative consonant, as a literal reading of the IPA chart would suggest), can sometimes be heard as an allophone of English //h// between vowels, such as in the word behind, for some speakers.
+Breathy voice (also called murmured voice, whispery voice, soughing and susurration) is a phonation in which the vocal folds vibrate, as they do in normal (modal) voicing, but are adjusted to let more air escape, which produces a sighing-like sound.
+A simple breathy phonation can sometimes be heard as an allophone of English between vowels, such as in the word behind, for some speakers.